‘A monumental task’: Schools grapple with how to stay open amid omicron surge

 “Districts have to have a plan for staff shortages.
 They have to have a plan for when parents are concerned enough to start keeping their kids home,” she said.
 “What would they do?
 Will they provide remote learning options?
 Will they have creative staffing strategies to be able to keep educating kids if it’s not business as usual?”

-Though districts have spent billions on tests, air purifiers, and virtual learning in a bid to keep students safe and up to speed on their education, glaring gaps remain.
+Though districts have spent billions on tests, air purifiers and virtual learning in a bid to keep students safe and up to speed on their education, glaring gaps remain.
 While Paterson, N.J., schools provide students with a Chromebook, those attending Oxford Hills in rural Maine, for example, still struggle to get a reliable Internet connection.
 New York City schools expect the state and city to provide several million at-home coronavirus tests, but shortages are an issue elsewhere.

 “I am concerned that lots of districts don’t have the infrastructure for testing and test to stay,” said Randi Weingarten, president of the American Federation of Teachers.
 “It’s going to be really, really bumpy and there is going to need to be a lot of grace.”

 Adding to the confusion is a lack of uniform standards on basics like what threshold a school should reach in positive cases before deciding to close.
-Though many districts use 5 percent, for others it’s as high as 15.
+Though many districts use 5 percent, for others it’s as high as 15 percent.
 The number can vary based on factors such as mask policies and vaccination rates.

 “That is the most frustrating element to this whole process,” Domenech said.

-Paterson Superintendent Eileen Shafer and her team made the decision to revert to remote learning until Jan.
+Paterson Superintendent Eileen Shafer and her team decided to revert to remote learning until Jan.
 18 after seeing cases climb in her pocket of New Jersey.
-Students had officially returned to full-time in-person learning in September, each classroom now equipped with an air purifier.
-In the fall, the district reported 30 to 40 cases per week; by mid-December, it crossed 200.
+Students had officially returned to full-time in-person learning in September, and each classroom is now equipped with an air purifier.
+In the fall, the district reported 30 to 40 cases per week.
+By mid-December, it crossed 200.

 “It’s very disappointing,” she said.
 “But I’m very hopeful that it’s just for those two weeks.
 I also think it’s the right move to make out of an abundance of caution.”